roahmlab/RAPTOR/Examples/Kinova/CollisionAvoidanceTrajectory/README.md

 - Torque limits
 - Obstacle avoidance, where robot are represented as collection of spheres and the environment are represented as collection of boxes

-Analytical hessian of all constraints are provided.
+Analytical Hessian of all constraints are provided.

 The obstacles are defined in `KinovaExample.cpp`.
 Check line 29-33.